rugix/meta-rugix/README.md

 - **`packagegroup-rugix-bsp`** with additional required packages (bootstrapping tools, system configuration, etc.).
 - **Bootloader recipes** for target-specific boot artifacts (e.g., GRUB EFI image, U-Boot boot script).

 Not all of these are required.
-For instance, a BSP that uses an external bootstrapping mechanism can omit `bootstrapping.toml` and the associated packages.
+For instance, a BSP that uses an external bootstrapping mechanism can omit the bootstrapping configuration (`bootstrapping.toml`) and the associated packages.

 **How it works.** The BSP layer's `layer.conf` registers itself with the core infrastructure: